jflanigan/jamr/README.md

 #Experimental Pipeline

-The following steps describe how to train and evaluate the parser on the release r3 data, using the same train/dev/test splits as in the paper.
+The following steps describe how to train and evaluate the parser on the release r3 data, using the same train/dev/test split as in the paper.
 The script `./train_LDC2013E117` will do all these steps for you, or you can do them step-by-step below.

 To have the train script do all these steps for you, first download `LDC2013E117.tgz` from the LDC Catalog (requires